Romsters/rewardme/README.md

-# rewardme
+# RewardMe
-Reward anyone with crypto assets using email or github username
+Reward anyone with crypto assets using receiver's email or github username